-We have recently received notification from the Canadian Residency Accreditation Consortium (CanRAC: a partnership of the Royal College, the College of Family Physicians of Canada and the Collège des Médecins du Québec) on the upcoming plans for the new conjoint system for Accreditation.
-These changes will affect all of our residency training programs.
+On July 1, 2017 the Canadian Residency Accreditation Consortium (CanRAC: a partnership of the Royal College, the College of Family Physicians of Canada and the Collège des Médecins du Québec) released new accreditation standards for both Universities and Programs.

-We will continue to keep you updated as we receive more information and details on the new accreditation standards and process.
+The PGME office will continue to keep you updated as we receive more information and details on the new online AMS.

 For all accreditation related matters and questions, please email email@example.com.